nja93/nja93/README.md

 Student of alx sofware engineering program.
 Started coding in January of 2023 and have been coding everyday since

 * 🌍  I'm based in Nairobi, Kenya
-* 🧠  I'm learning C, Python
+* 🧠  I'm learning Python
-* 🤝  I'm open to collaborating on C,and R
+* 🤝  I'm open to collaborating on C and R

 ### Skills